kflint98/Census_Project/Data-Cleaning.md

 Here is a link to download our cleaned version of the data set: [Cleaned Data Set](https://austinatchley1.github.io/Data-Science-Team-Project/adult_cleaned.csv)

-First, we converted all the "?" value to "NA
+First, we converted all the "?" value to "NA"

 Old | New